MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/01-analyze-text.md

 ## Provision an Azure AI Language resource

-If you don't already have one in your subscription, you'll need to provision an **Azure AI Language service** resource in a supported region.
+If you don't already have one in your subscription, you'll need to provision an **Azure AI Language service** resource in your Azure subscription.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 1. In the search field at the top, search for **Azure AI services**.
 Then, in the results, select **Create** under **Language Service**.